This story is based on characters owned by Marvel Comics.

 "A rose by any other name?"

-John laughed at that remark, and Steve went on.
+John laughed.
+Steve went on.

 "My point, John, is that a lot of people had it rough.
 Is that supposed to be an excuse for the way you turned out?"